browserify/browserify-handbook/readme.markdown

 console.log(foo(4));
 ```

 or likewise for any other kind of relative path.
+Relative paths are always
+resolved with respect to the invoking file's location.

 Note that `require()` returned a function and we assigned that return value to a
 variable called `uniq`.
 We could have picked any other name and it would have